dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-03-06-one-word-for-batch-size-reduction.md

 ---

 There's a difference between:
-_"We're not saying we're not going to do this thing"_
+_"We're not going to do this thing"_
 and
 _"We're just saying we're not going to do this thing __now__"._